m-marini/wheellyj/README.md

 The avoiding state moves the robot away from contact obstacle.

 The `timeout` signal is generated whenever the timeout interval has elapsed from state entry instant.
-The `completed` signal is generated whenever the robot has no more obstacle contacts.
+The `completed` signal is generated whenever the robot has no more obstacle contacts and at a safe distance from obstacles.
+The `blocked` signal is generated when robot cannot move anywhere.

 Parameter are:

 - `timeout` timeout interval (ms)
+- `safeDistance`: the safe distance from obstacle (m)

 ### Exploring state `org.mmarini.wheelly.engines.ExploringState`